Farm to Family delivers fresh produce and local meats, dairy, and other grocery items to customers in Washington, DC and Richmond, VA.

 There’s a ‘HOLD’ button on this page.

 Click that, and you can choose the Donate or Hold option.
 Once you apply the hold or donation, the calendar will display that date in grey, indicating a hold.
+You may also be able to move your share backwards, forwards, or to a different drop location depending on your share location.

 Q: What can I expect of my meat/veggie/dairy share?
 How much food will I be getting?